eludi/elowo/doc/faq.md

   a suggestion how to fix them.
 In the meanwhile please try a different browser such as Firefox or Chrome.

+#### Is elowo a retro computing project?

+- No. We use the term "home computer" in our profile to capture certain essential qualities that elowo shares with home computers such as the Commodore C64 or Amstrad CPC:
+  Immediate programmability and beginner friendliness.

+- On a technical level, elowo is not retro at all but very modern, using many modern web technologies such as service workers or the caching API.
+Furthermore, elowo addresses the challenges of current frontend software development such as
+  - support of heterogeneous platforms / various operating systems,
+  - a presentation that supports a wide range of device formats,
+  - resolution independent crisp canvas-based vector graphics, and
+  - multi-modal pointer input (mouse, touch, stylus).

+### How does elowo compare to [electron.js](https://electronjs.org/)?

+- Both elowo and electron allow you to develop platform independent apps based on web technologies with Javascript as core language.
+Whereas the electron framework is a comprehensive runtime environment for professional-grade standalone desktop application development, elowo is a much more lightweight browser app that focuses on beginner-friendly personal coding.
+Furthermore. elowo provides a built-in basic code editor and even allows you to write and run code on smartphones and tablets.

+#### Shouldn't a beginner rather start with learning Python?

+- Python is a versatile and beginner-friendly programing language that is definitely a good choice when starting with learning to code.
+Yet it has some weaknesses regarding its multimedia capabilities and requires expert-grade knowledge when a project nears its completion and shall be shared with others: It is non-trivial to package a python app in such a way that a non-technical user can execute it on her computer without installing a development environment first.
+Second, Python primarily addresses classic desktop operating systems (Windows, macOS, Linux), whereas the nowadays more widespread mobile platforms Android and iOS are at best afterthoughts.
+  Both fundamental issues do not exist for elowo or the web as platform in general, and contemporary JavaScript is a mature and approachable programming language as well.

 #### What does elowo mean?

   - The name is a fictive Pidgin derivation from elowo < *helloworld.
 This is the classic name